ncmiller/goals/diaries/piano.md

 -----------------------

+## Saturday, February 11, 2017

+Played every day again this week.
+I'm pretty comfortable with the short polonaise, just trying to get it up to speed at 90 bpm, which feels about right (the suggested 100 bpm just sounds too fast to me).

+I'm pretty happy overall with how things are progressing.
+The only small exception might be that I wish I had more time to play on the days I run.
+And now that I plan to start running more days per week, I think it's time to start waking up at 6:30, which would give me roughly 45 minutes for running and 45 minutes for piano.

+It would certainly be helpful to have a teacher, since I feel like I could be doing things better from a technique perspective.
+But it doesn't seem like it would be worth it at this point.
+Perhaps later down the road when I've reached an intermediate level of playing.
+There are actually several colleges nearby that offer adult-extension classes in piano, so those may be worth looking into.

 ## Saturday, February 7, 2017

 Played every day this, and finally finished up with the arpeggio Minuet in G.